I Got You Babe: Live performances

 Sonny and Cher last performed the song together during an impromptu reunion on NBC's Late Night with David Letterman on November 13, 1987.
 Cher performed the song with R.E.M. on February 14, 2002, at the Kodak Theatre in Los Angeles.
-It was her first performance of the song without Sonny.
-During Cher's 2014 Dressed to Kill Tour and 2017–2020 Las Vegas residency Classic Cher using left behind vocals and a projection of videos of Sonny, Cher performed the song live with the projection of Sonny.
-The song is performed the same way during Cher's 2018-2020 Here We Go Again Tour.
+It was her first performance of the song without Bono, following his death in a skiing accident in 1998.
+During Cher's 2014 Dressed to Kill Tour and 2017–2020 Las Vegas residency Classic Cher using left behind vocals and a projection of videos of Bono, Cher performed the song live with the projection of Bono.
+The song is performed the same way during Cher's 2018–2020 Here We Go Again Tour.

-Cher sang a parody version of the song called I Got You Bae with James Corden on The Late Late Show with James Corden in 2016.
-The parody explained finding love in the modern 2016 era of online dating, swiping, social media, Netflix and chill and internet pornography.
+Cher sang a parody version of the song called "I Got You Bae" with James Corden on The Late Late Show with James Corden in 2016.
+The parody explained finding love in the modern 2016 era of online dating, swiping, social media, Netflix and chill, and internet pornography.

 In popular culture

-"I Got You Babe" has been frequently featured in film and television, including Sonny and Cher's own The Sonny & Cher Comedy Hour.
-The song made a bit of a comeback when it was used repeatedly as Phil Connors' wake-up music in the 1993 movie Groundhog Day.
-On re-release, the single re-charted in the UK, reaching number 66.
-Other films have used the song, including Good Times which stars Sonny & Cher, Buster, The Muppets episode Pig Out, Look Who's Talking Too, Just Visiting, Me Without You, Riding in Cars with Boys, Jack and Jill and The Munsters.
+"I Got You Babe" has been frequently featured in film and television, including Sonny and Cher's own series The Sonny & Cher Comedy Hour.
+The song made a bit of a comeback when it was used repeatedly as Phil Connors (Bill Murray)'s wake-up music in the 1993 movie Groundhog Day.
+On re-release, the single re-charted on the UK singles chart, reaching number 66.
+Other films have used the song, including the 1967 film Good Times which starred Sonny & Cher, the 1988 film Buster (1988), the 1990 film Look Who's Talking Too (1990), Just Visiting (2001), Me Without You (2001), Riding in Cars with Boys (2001), Jack and Jill (2011) and The Munsters (2022).